What Does the Word ‘Muggle’ Mean?

-Harry is brought up by muggles until the age of 11, when he receives his letter of acceptance by the British Hogwarts School of Witchcraft and Wizardry.
+Harry is initially raised by Muggles until the age of 11 when he receives his acceptance letter to the British Hogwarts School of Witchcraft and Wizardry.

-After Harry’s parents are killed by the dark lord Voldemort, Harry is left at the doorstep of the Dursley family by Albus Dumbledore – Hogwarts School Director and one of the most powerful wizards – and Minerva McGonagall, a school teacher.
+After Harry’s parents are killed by the dark wizard Voldemort, he is left on the doorstep of the Dursley family by Albus Dumbledore, the headmaster of Hogwarts and one of the most powerful wizards, along with Minerva McGonagall, a Hogwarts teacher.

-Petunia Dursley is the older sister of Harry’s mom, a muggle, married to muggle Vernon Dursley, who together have a son called Dudley, also a muggle.
+Petunia Dursley, Harry’s aunt, is the older sister of Harry’s mother and a Muggle.
+She is married to Vernon Dursley, also a Muggle, and they have a son named Dudley, who is also a Muggle.

-The Dursleys, alongside Voldemort’s real father, may be the most famous muggles we encounter throughout the whole series.
+The Dursleys, along with Voldemort’s real father, are among the most well-known Muggles encountered in the series.

-We must note that fans are not fond of the Dursleys at all, as they looked down on Harry, mistreated him, and even his aunt herself called her own sister “a freak.”
+It is important to note that fans generally have a negative opinion of the Dursleys since they looked down on Harry, and mistreated him, and Harry’s aunt even referred to her own sister as “a freak.”

 “I was the only one who saw her for what she was… a freak!” she says.

 Hermione is not a muggle, as she is a fully capable witch, and maybe one of the most powerful witches of her time.
 She is, however, a muggle born, and therefore a mudblood to pureblood-supremacists.
 As we already noted that the word mudblood is derogatory, we will use the right term for wizards born to people without magical abilities, which is a muggle born.

 Both of Hermione’s parents are muggles who work as dentists and are fully supportive of their magical child (unlike Petunia Dursley who doesn’t approve of her sister, and then nephew being magical).